logux/core/README.md

 Log for Logux and test tools for log.

-In most use cases, you don’t need to create log, high-level Logux tools will do it for you.
-But you will have access to log API from that tools.

 Logux idea is based on shared logs.
 Log is a list of action ordered in time.
 Every entry in Logux log contains action object and meta object with:

 * `id`: unique action ID to have same actions order on every machine.
 * `time`: action created time.
 Could de different on different machines,